-Online sports betting is now legal and live in Wyoming.
-Thanks to legislative simplicities Wyoming both legalized sports betting and launched its online market, all in 2021.
-The “Equality State” represents only the second jurisdiction within the United States to offer an “online only” option for legal sports bettors (the other being Tennessee) – all legal WY wagers must be done over the internet.
+Online sports betting is legal and live in Wyoming as of September 2021.
+Thanks to legislative simplicities Wyoming both legalized sports betting and launched its online market.
+The “Equality State” represents only the second jurisdiction within the United States to offer an “online only” option for legal sports bettors (the other being Tennessee).
+All legal WY wagers must be done over the internet.

 Read on for more details on Wyoming mobile sports betting including the top sportsbooks, promo codes, banking, and a lot more.